davehorner/startt/README.md

 - PowerBasic forum thread on finding a shelled window handle
   <https://forum.powerBasic.com/forum/user-to-user-discussions/powerbasic-for-windows/13933-finding-the-handle-of-a-shelled-window>

 **startt solves the problem of finding the hwnd and process id of a command or url that is launched by cmd.exe /c start, explorer <url>, start-process, or anything that calls shellexecuteex under the covers.**

-still rough around the edges and not intended for any purpose but demonstration.  the lib interface is subject to change - SEMVER rules will be applied.
+Still rough around the edges and not intended for any purpose but demonstration.
+The lib interface is subject to change - SEMVER rules will be applied.

-it shakes the 1st found window; moves windows in grids; kills all child processes on ctrl+c;
+It shakes the 1st found window; moves windows in grids; kills all child processes on ctrl+c;

-tested with chrome, vscode, mpv, msedge, cmd.
+Tested with chrome, vscode, mpv, msedge, cmd.
 Your application, mileage, and use case may vary.
 If you find a problem; take a look at the code, PRs and polite discussion are welcome.

 --dave horner
 5/25